MishraShardendu22/5Chan/README.md

 ### Check out the live demo of the project [5-Chan](https://5-chan-shardendu-mishra.vercel.app)
 ### Check out a video of the project [YouTube Video](https://youtu.be/FIjMpPrWSkM)

-A feedback platform where users can share and receive feedback in a safe and structured manner.
-Non-logged-in users can leave feedback for others, while logged-in users can receive feedback after a verification process using OTP (One-Time Password) during signup.
+A platform where users can share and receive the nicest and the meanest thing about them in a safe and harmless manner.
+Non-logged-in users can write about others, while logged-in users can write after a verification process using OTP (One-Time Password) during signup.

 ## Tech - Features
 - **Non-Logged-In Users:** Can provide feedback for other users.